HardlyDifficult/Tutorials/Chapter2.md

 </details>
 <details><summary>What is this '& 1 <<' black magic?</summary>

 Bitwise operations... which are beyond the scope of this tutorial.
-To learn more, google 'bit shifting' and 'bitwise and'.
+More specifically, this is 'bitwise and' and 'bit shifting' if you would like to read more about this.
+Here is a [Stackoverflow post on the topic](http://answers.unity3d.com/questions/8715/how-do-i-use-layermasks.html).

 </details>